Gearbox Protocol Price Tops $0.0047 (GEAR)

-Gearbox Protocol (GEAR) traded 3.5% higher against the US dollar during the twenty-four hour period ending at 13:00 PM Eastern on September 7th.
-In the last week, Gearbox Protocol has traded 14.5% lower against the US dollar.
-Gearbox Protocol has a total market cap of $3.48 million and approximately $570,191.42 worth of Gearbox Protocol was traded on exchanges in the last day.
-One Gearbox Protocol token can now be bought for approximately $0.0047 or 0.00000009 BTC on exchanges.
+Gearbox Protocol (GEAR) traded 2.3% higher against the US dollar during the 24 hour period ending at 22:00 PM Eastern on September 9th.
+One Gearbox Protocol token can currently be purchased for about $0.0047 or 0.00000008 BTC on exchanges.
+Gearbox Protocol has a market capitalization of $3.54 million and approximately $462,068.72 worth of Gearbox Protocol was traded on exchanges in the last day.
+During the last week, Gearbox Protocol has traded down 11.5% against the US dollar.

 - Zoo Token (ZOOT) traded down 2.2% against the dollar and now trades at $0.0652 or 0.00000239 BTC.